ROCm/rocm-install-on-linux/docs/install/rocm-runfile-installer.rst

 Uninstall options
 ^^^^^^^^^^^^^^^^^

-These options configure the ROCm Runfile Installer to uninstall a previous ROCm or AMDGPU driver installation.
+These options configure the ROCm Runfile Installer to uninstall a previous ROCm or AMD GPU Driver installation.

 *  ``uninstall-rocm (target=<directory>)``